DataDog/integrations-core/dcgm/README.md

 #### Kubernetes (DCGM exporter Helm chart)

-The DCGM exporter can quickly be installed in a Kubernetes environment using NVIDIA DCGM Exporter Helm chart.
+The DCGM exporter can quickly be installed in a Kubernetes environment using the NVIDIA DCGM Exporter Helm chart.
 The instructions below are derived from the template provided by NVIDIA [here](https://github.com/NVIDIA/dcgm-exporter#quickstart-on-kubernetes).

 1. Add the NVIDIA DCGM Exporter Helm repository and ensure it is up-to-date :
 ```bash